choklatyxahi/ClarityX/README.md

-⭐ Clarity X — Modern Portfolio Website
+⭐ Clarity X —  Website

-Clarity X is a clean and modern portfolio website built using a customizable template and enhanced with personalized design adjustments.
+Clarity X is a clean website built using a customizable template and enhanced with personalized design adjustments.
 This project represents my approach to creating a minimal, responsive, and professional online presence.

 📝 Description